-    The Borei Class, which has a submerged displacement of 24,000t, ranks as the world's second biggest submarine.
-It is a nuclear-powered missile carrying submarine serving the strategic naval forces of Russia.
+The Borei Class ranks as the world’s second-biggest submarine, along with Oscar II Class.
+With a submerged displacement of 24,000t, it is a nuclear-powered missile carrying submarine serving the strategic naval forces of Russia.

-The first Borei Class submarine, Yury Dolgoruky, was inducted into the pacific fleet of the Russian Navy in January 2013.
+The first Borei Class submarine, Yury Dolgoruky, was inducted into the Pacific fleet of the Russian Navy in January 2013.
 It was designed by Rubin Design Bureau and constructed at a cost of $770m.
-Two more Borei Class submarines named Vladimir Monomakh and Knyaz Vladimir are currently under development.
+Two more Borei Class submarines named Vladimir Monomakh and Knyaz Vladimir joined Yury Dolgoruky by late-2014.

-Borei Class measures 170m long, has a beam of 13.5m and draught of 10m.
-Its power plant consists of a ??-650? nuclear reactor, one steam turbine, one shaft and propeller.
-It sails at 15kt speed on the surface and 29kt when submerged.
+The 170m-long Borei Class has a 13.5m beam and a 10m draught.
+Its power plant consists of an OK-650 nuclear reactor, one steam turbine, and one shaft and propeller.
+It sails at a speed of 15kt on the surface and 29kt when submerged.
 The submerged endurance is dependent on the availability of food stores.

 The first submarine of the class, USS Ohio was built by the Electric Boat Division of General Dynamics Corporation in Groton.
 It was commissioned into service in November 1981.
-All the other submarines were given names of the US States, except USS Henry M. Jackson, which was named after a US senator.
+All the other submarines were named after the US States, except USS Henry M. Jackson, which was named after a US senator.

-Each Ohio Class submarine has 170m length, 13m beam and 10.8m draught.
-The gliding speed on surface is 12kt and under the water is 20kt.
-The submarine class includes one S8G pressurised water reactor, two geared turbines, one auxiliary diesel motor with 242KW and one shaft with seven-bladed screw.
+Each Ohio Class submarine has a length of 170m, a 13m beam and a 10.8m draught.
+The gliding speed on the surface is 12kt and underwater is 20kt.
+The submarine class includes one S8G pressurised water reactor, two geared turbines, one auxiliary 242kW diesel motor and one shaft with a seven-bladed screw.

 The submarine is capable of carrying 24 Trident missiles.
 The armament also includes four 53cm Mark 48 torpedo tubes.

-Delta Class, currently the fourth biggest submarine in the world, is a large ballistic missile submarine constructed by Severodvinsk.
+Delta Class is a large ballistic missile submarine constructed by Severodvinsk.
 The Delta Class includes Delta I, II, III and IV sub-classes.
 The submerged displacement of the Delta IV submarine is 18,200t.